vonMule/bleeding-edge-ranciliopid/README.md

     - Blynk:
       - Added new virtual Pin V3 for "profile", which can be any number between 1 and 3.
       - Added [Blynk Showcase](https://github.com/medlor/bleeding-edge-ranciliopid/tree/master/blynk/blynk-showcase_v3.1.0.mp4).
+  - NEW FEATURE: Initial support for MENU which can be used to control settings using the display-case with buttons:
+    - Action "MENU" added.
+    - Actions TEMP_INC and TEMP_DEC renamed to MENU_INC and MENU_DEC respectively.
+    - Added new userConfig.h setting MENU_CONFIG which is used to configure menu settings.
+    - Following menu operations are supported (can be extended on request):
+      - SETPOINT, SETPOINTSTEAM, BREWTIME, PREINFUSION, PREINFUSION_PAUSE, PID_ON
+  - NEW FEATURE: The calculation of the "total brew time" can be adjusted with the userConfig.h setting BREWTIMER_MODE.
+     - 0: (default) brewtime-countdown is equal BREWTIMEX.
+     - 1: brewtime-countdown is BREWTIMEX + PREINFUSIONX + PREINFUSION_PAUSEX
   - userConfig.h Changes:
     - Added:
       - ENABLE_PROFILE_STATUS